Vagus nerve compression in the neck: Symptoms and treatments

 In the image below we see x-ray evidence of cervical spine misalignment, cervical dysstructure, and cervical spine instability.

-- In the top panel, we see misalignment of the C2.
+- In the top panel, we see a misalignment of the C2.

 - In the center panel, we see cervical dysstructure and a comparison of where a normal cervical curve should be and a significant curve structural problem causing the vertebrae to be displaced by 2 – 3 inches.
 The vagus nerve is associated with C1.

-- In the lower panel, we see how far off-set the vertebrae are to each other from C2-C6.
+- In the lower panel, we see how far off-set the vertebrae are from each other and from C2-C6.